 One very simple trick to increase weight loss is to drink more water.

-Drinking about 8 glasses (equal to 68 ounces or 2 liters) of water per day can make you burn about 96 more calories.
+Drinking about eight, 8-ounce glasses (2 liters) of water per day may make you burn about 96 more calories.

 In one 12-week study, drinking 17 ounces (0.5 liters) of water half an hour before meals made people lose 44% more weight (

-Summary Studies have shown that drinking water can boost metabolism.
+Some studies have shown that drinking water may boost metabolism.
 Drinking it half an hour before meals can help you eat fewer calories.

 4. Exercise and lift weights

-When you eat fewer calories, your body compensates by saving energy, making you burn less.
+When you eat fewer calories, your body compensates by saving energy, making you burn fewer calories.

-This is why long-term calorie restriction can significantly reduce metabolism.
+This is why long-term calorie restriction can significantly reduce your metabolism.

-Plus, it can lead to loss of muscle mass.
-Muscle is metabolically active, so this can reduce metabolism even further.
+Plus, it can lead to a loss of muscle mass.
+Muscle is metabolically active, so this can reduce your metabolism even further.

 The only proven strategy to prevent this effect is to exert your muscles by lifting weights.

 Doing some cardio, including walking, swimming, or jogging, can also be important — not necessarily for weight loss but for optimal health and general well-being.